janessa-jy/StockMarketAnalysis_S-P500-/README.md

 ### Pricing Data <img width="50" height="50" alt="image" src="https://github.com/user-attachments/assets/d286db5a-49cf-4c02-8c59-963c421bf5fb" />

+- Tickers.csv : A base file containing a list of ticker symbols used as input for data extraction.

 -	Close Price :  Closing price is the price at which the last trade with a security was made at the end of the trading day
 -	Volume : The number of shares traded during a specific period.